Mister-Hope/Mister-Hope.github.io/src/en/note/README.md

 ---
-title: Mr.Hope's essay
+title: Notes
 icon: note
 ---

 ::: tip

-Note, all the essay only contains **Chinese** version.
+Note, all the notes only contains **Chinese** version.

 :::